tomy2105/KnowledgeNotes/cloud/google.md

 Fully distributed, software-defined managed service for load distribution/balancing.
 Different types of load balancers that can be divided into two categories: global and regional.

-Global load balancers Sit in Google's point of presence and are distributed globally, they are:
+Global load balancers sit in Google's point of presence and are distributed globally, they are:
 - HTTP(S) load balancer - used for external HTTP(S) traffic
 - SSL proxy load balancers - used for external TCP traffic when using SSL offload
 - TCP proxy load balancers - used for external TCP traffic without SSL offload (need global or IPv6 but don't need to preserve client IPs)